Jeff2Ma/launchd-with-networkchange/readme.md

 Remember to choose `Always Allow`.

+2）you can make a  `example.sh` copy one and rename it to `dynamic.sh`,it will be run instead of `example.sh`[see how it work](https://github.com/Jeff2Ma/launchd-with-networkchange/blob/master/_demo/run.applescript#L23-L29).

-2) If you want to uninstall it, you can run `python install.py uninstall`.
+3) If you want to uninstall it, you can run `python install.py uninstall`.

-3) Check `/var/log/system.log` if you are having issues with `plist`.
+4) Check `/var/log/system.log` if you are having issues with `plist`.

 ## Contributing